 Carbon Management and Reduction, Energy and Water

-We have reduced our CO2 emissions intensity by 45% per m2, of estate since 2006/07 (the baseline year) and now has the fourth most carbon efficient estate in the HE sector relative to floor area (Scope 1 & 2 emissions only).
+We have reduced our CO2 emissions intensity by 45% per m2, of estate since 2006/07 (the baseline year) and now have the sixth most carbon efficient estate in the HE sector relative to floor area (Scope 1 & 2 emissions only).

-The 2016/17 Carbon Management Plan report will be available in September 2017.
-Our carbon management programme reporting year currently aligns with the end of the 2014/15 academic year and we have delayed publishing our annual report to allow us to benchmark ourselves against the sector.
+The 2015/16 Carbon Management Plan Annual Monitoring Report is available to download Carbon Management Plan Annual Monitoring Report 2015/16 and the 2016/17 Annual Monitoring Report will be available in Spring 2019.
+Our carbon management programme reporting year currently aligns with the end of the 2015/16 academic year and we have delayed publishing our annual report to allow us to benchmark ourselves against the sector.
 As the Estates Management Record contains the data required and is released by HESA after the end of each academic year, we start work on our progress report the following June.

-In recognition of its achievements, the University was the first business in Winchester to achieve the Winchester Carbon Smart Gold Certification in 2012 and has retained the gold standard every year since.
+In recognition of its achievements, the University was the first business in Winchester to achieve the Winchester Carbon Smart Gold Certification in 2012.

 Reducing Energy Consumption

 The University is committed to reducing its carbon emissions and a number of behaviour change initiatives and technical interventions are in place across the campus designed to cut our carbon footprint.
-Students and staff are encouraged to take part in campus-wide carbon reduction initiatives throughout the year including NUS Student Switch Off and Campus Blackout.
-The University also runs several additional competitions for students in halls on water and energy reduction.
+Students and staff take part in campus-wide energy saving initiatives throughout the year including through the University’s JUMP staff engagement programme, the NUS Student Switch Off programme, and the Campus Blackout.

 - Automated Metering Reading equipment